 Excess Conflict & Arguments

-If it seems like co-parenting with a narcissistic ex is a never-ending battle, this is because doing so is.
+If co-parenting with a narcissistic ex feels like a constant struggle, that experience is, unfortunately, very common.
 In addition, narcissists may cherish chaos, especially when it gives them attention.
 So, instead of giving your narcissistic ex attention, try ignoring their behavior altogether.

 Using Children as Messengers